About

 I began with 35 mm and many of the rust and abstract images were shot in that medium.
 I have since switched to digital imaging.
 All images here, regardless of their origins, are available as digital prints.
 Prints are available in 5×7, 8×12, 15×10, 18×12, 21×14, and, for some images, up to 17×40.
 I am available for questions or more information at: insituimage@gmail.com.

 I have recently been experimenting with combining images into diptychs and quadtychs (and the occasional octtych), found on the home page under Diptychs and Quadtychs.
+The first entries on that page include the original image and the crop I used to make the tychs.
+Clicking on those images will open a gallery for the derived tychs.

 Thank you for visiting this site.